Public / Municipal

 - Supplier provides at least five year limited warranty

-- Luminaires meet the lighting levels and uniformity requirements You could also analyze energy use, light quality and lifecycle costs with help of street lighting tools.
+You could also analyze energy use, light quality and lifecycle costs with help of street lighting tools.

 For example SEAD Street Lighting Tool is a new, free software tool that allows lighting specifiers to find better fixtures for their lighting upgrades.